All posts

 • EIN confirmation letter (CP 575 or 147C)

-• Proof of business activity (website URL, client contracts, invoices)
+• Proof of business activity (website, contracts, invoices)

-Primary application: Mercury.
+Mercury first.
 Apply at mercury.com.
-The application process takes 10-15 minutes.
-Mercury reviews applications individually — expect a response within 1-5 business days.
+The application takes 10-15 minutes.
+Expect a response within 1-5 business days.

-Simultaneous application: Wise Business.
+Wise simultaneously.
 Apply at wise.com/business.
-Wise's approval process is generally faster and more accessible for non-residents.
-Having a Wise account active while waiting for Mercury approval provides immediate banking capability.
+Wise approves faster and is more accessible for non-residents.
+Having Wise active while waiting for Mercury gives you immediate banking capability.

-Applying to both platforms simultaneously is not unusual and does not negatively affect either application.
+Applying to both at once is normal and doesn't affect either application.

 Step 5: First Deposit and Account Activation